-Please follow these link for our other privacy policies:
+Please follow these links for our other privacy policies:

 At Severn Hospice we are committed to respecting and protecting your privacy.
 This policy is concerned with how we collect information, what we do with it and what controls you have.